Ye dropped by talent agency, documentary on him scrapped

 Ye’s talent agency, CAA, has dropped him as well.
 That news Monday and the scrapped documentary comes after UTA CEO Jeremy Zimmer condemned Ye in a companywide memo denouncing antisemitism.
 Ye was briefly a client but returned to CAA after a year.

 Others in Hollywood, including Ye’s estranged wife, Kim Kardashian, and other members of her family, have also condemned antisemitism.
-Demonstrators on a Los Angeles overpass Sunday unfurled banners praising west.
+Demonstrators on a Los Angeles overpass Saturday unfurled a banner praising Ye.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.